“Too many authentication failures” is an error message that can occur when trying to connect to an SSH server.

 Sep 19 16:21:24 ubuntu sshd: Disconnecting: Too many authentication failures

 Sep 19 16:21:48 ubuntu su: pam_unix(su:session): session closed for user testfest

 Solution for Too many authentication failures

-This error appears when we make too many failed login attempts to a server.
+If you receive the error message “Too many authentication failures “, it means that you make too many failed login attempts to a server.

-A failed login attempt could occur for a variety of reasons but the most common reason is incorrect credentials.
+A failed login attempt could occur for a variety of reasons but the most common reason is incorrect credentials such as wrong password.

 - Use a Specific SSH Key for a Specific SSH Server